danielrubak/home-lab/README.md

 | NPM_DB_USER_PASSWORD | mariadb default password   |
 | NPM_DB_NAME          | mariadb database name      |

+### How to configure Nginx Proxy Manager to working with Pihole

+1. Login into the admin page of pihole, on the navigation menu click on `Local DNS`, `DNS Records` and add a record which redirects all request of your domain to your NPM host IP
+2. Switch on `CNAME Records` and create records for all your containers using the DNS Record fro mthe previous step
+3. It is required to add the Pihole IP to your router DNS configuration
+4. Add the port forwarding rule to your router configuration and forward all HTTP requests to port 80 on the machine where you hosted NPM container

+### NPM - Troubleshooting

+1. No requests are redirected to the right nginx entry

+- open terminal and eval `ipconfig /flushdns`

 ## Pihole

 Pi-hole is an application for blocking advertisements and a DNS server.